enspirit/wlang/README.md

 # => "Hello YOU & THE WORLD !"
 ```

-WLang already provides a few useful dialects, such as WLang::Mustang (mimicing mustache) and WLang::Html (a bit more powerful in my opinion).
+WLang already provides a few useful dialects, such as WLang::Html (inspired by Mustache but a bit more powerful in my opinion).
 If they don't match your needs, it is up to you to define you own dialect for making your generation task easy.
 Have a look at the implementation of WLang's ones, it's pretty simple to get started!

 ## Abstract semantics